-If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the end.

 There are a couple items you’ll need to consider when purchasing a whole-home humidifier.